Chateau de Reuilly: Description of the Residence

 Street sign in Paris, 12th arrondissement.
-The sign notes that the rue de Reuilly once gave access to the Chateau de Reuilly.
+The sign notes that the rue de Reuilly once led to the Chateau de Reuilly.

 The Château de Reuilly was one of the royal residences of Dagobert I in the early and mid-7th century.
-Because early medieval archives have not been preserved or have been lost, little is known about this residence.
+Because early medieval archives have not been preserved, little is known about this residence.
 A historical account describes it as follows^{:11}:Little is known about this villa situated in Reuilly, the word villa being used in the sense that it had in Roman times.
 It was both a farm with its barns, silos, dovecotes and cellars and a luxurious dwelling with immense rooms decorated with frescoes, painted canvases and covered with carpets.
 As the construction was made of wood, nothing remains of it.

 History

-According to Jean de La Tynna, it was in the ancient Chateau of Reuilly (Romiliacum) that Dagobert I, in 629, repudiated his wife Gomatrude for not having given him children.^{:11} A document dated 637 associates the same Dagobert (629-639) with the name of Reuilly (Ruilliacum), but it seems to refer rather to Reuilly in the French department of Indre, because this manuscript associates Reuilly with other places in the region of Berry.
+According to Jean de La Tynna, it was in the ancient Chateau of Reuilly (Romiliacum) that Dagobert I, in 629, repudiated his wife Gomatrude for not having given him children.^{:11} A document dated 637 associates the same Dagobert (629–639) with the name of Reuilly (Ruilliacum), but it seems to refer rather to Reuilly in the French department of Indre, because this manuscript associates Reuilly with other places in the region of Berry.
 The authenticity of this document has also been questioned for reasons of style and date, but Reuilly (in Indre) was indeed attached to the Abbey of Saint-Denis at the end of the 10th century.